XAP-Software/XAP-Software.github.io/_posts/2022-04-21-nextjs_frontend_framework_with_be_api.md

 ```
 ## 3. Create articles/\<id\> page

-Create folder areticles and add to this folder [id].js
+Create a folder articles and add to this folder [id].js

 We have `/articles/<id>` way: